What are the estimated costs of living in DC?

-Yes, international interns and fellows can fundraise for their costs, which include training week expenses (airfare, lodging, meals, local transportation), airfare to/from destination country, visa fees/postage, immunizations/vaccinations, travel insurance, and an allotted per diem based on the field office location.
+Yes, international interns and fellows can fundraise for their costs, which include training week expenses (airfare, lodging, meals, local transportation), airfare to/from destination country, visa fees/postage, immunizations/vaccinations, and travel insurance.

 Does IJM provide stipends or scholarships for interns and fellows?

 What is the dress code at IJM’s international offices?

 The dress code varies depending on the local culture.
 However, all legal interns will be expected to dress modestly in the culture and have at least one formal business suit.
 During training week, all interns will be dressed in business formal for most of the days.

 Do I need any prior experience or related coursework in human rights or international law?